webix-hub/docs/data/file_manager/events.md

 4)  Other

-- <a href="#onerrorresponse">onErrorResponse</a> - fires if an error has occured during some operation
+- <a href="#onerrorresponse">onErrorResponse</a> - fires if an error has occurred during some operation
 - <a href="#onbeforerun">onBeforeRun</a> - fires on file double-click or on enter click
 - <a href="#onfolderselect">onFolderSelect</a> - fires on selecting a folder in the Tree view
 - <a href="#onviewinit">onViewInit</a> - fires during the initialization of an object with the mode configuration